 Here we survey some existing systems and their support for the above capabilities.
-Table 1 summarizes these systems.

-One of the first commercial multiprocessor file systems is the Concurrent File System (CFS) [Pie89, FPD93, PFDJ89] for the Intel iPSC and Touchstone Delta multiprocessors [Int88].
+One of the first commercial multiprocessor file systems is the Concurrent File System (CFS) [Pie89, FPD93, PFDJ89] for the Intel iPSC, Touchstone Delta, and Paragon multiprocessors [Int88, Int91].
 CFS declusters files across several I/O processors, each with one or more disks.
 It provides the user with several different access modes, allowing different ways of sharing a common file pointer.
 Unfortunately, caching and prefetching are completely out of the control of the user, and the pattern for declustering the file across disks is not predictable and mostly out of the user's control.